devonartis/aws-security-workshops/docs/builder-sessions/permission-boundaries-build.md

 **ACTION**: Now that you have setup the IAM user for the web admins, it's time to pass this information on to the next team who will work through the **VERIFY** tasks.
 You need to gather some details about your IAM user and then hand this info to the next team.

 Copy the **IAM users sign-in link**, the IAM user name (if you used a name other then **webadmin**) and the password you used.
-You will also need the resource restriction that you used in your policies and the name you used for the permission boundary (if you used a name other than **webadminpermissionboundary**)
+You will also need the resource restriction that you used in your policies and the name you used for the permission policy and permission boundary (if you used names other than the ones recommended above)

 Here are all of the details you need to pass to another team: